This post may contain affiliate links. Please read our disclosure policy.

 This Roasted Delicata Squash recipe was originally published on November 12, 2018.
 The recipe has not been changed and new photos and step-by-step instructions have been added!

 Roasted Delicata Squash

-- Place the squash in a large bowl.
-Drizzle with olive oil, and season with cinnamon, salt and pepper; toss to coat.
+- Place the squash on one of the baking sheets or in a large bowl.
+Drizzle with olive oil and honey, and season with salt, pepper and cinnamon; toss to coat.